oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     It shows that the highest value (5) dog owners are purchasing far more movies than average compared to non-dog owners.
 It may be just a correlation but perhaps you could use this data to offer dog grooming products to high-value customers!

     Interesting.
 Isn't it?
-The Data Insights tool has discovered all these hidden patterns just by crawling through the data.
+The Insights tool has discovered all these hidden patterns just by crawling through the data.

     ![screenshot of insights on pet ownership and customer value](images/image82_inst_pet_custvalue.png)